Are You Underpaid? Here’s What to Do About It

 1. Do salary research

-Research online at sites like Salary.com, PayScale.com, and Glassdoor, to study up on what your peers (same or similar skills and experience, in your geographic area, and your industry) are making.
+Research online at sites like Robert Half, Salary.com, PayScale.com, and Glassdoor, to study up on what your peers (same or similar skills and experience, in your geographic area, and your industry) are making.

 2. Practice the conversation